walshbr/introduction-to-text-analysis/data_cleaning/problems_with_data.md

 ```
 Austen, Jane: last_name, first_name
 James Joyce: first_name last_name
-Arthur Conan Doyle: first_name last_name or first_name middle_name last_name (depending on your reading of the biography)
+Arthur Doyle: first_name last_name
 ```
 A computer program would need a way to understand what you are giving it, something like:

 1. Look at this 'Author Name' database.
 2. Each Author has a line of its own.
-3.
+3. Get the Author's name.

-So this data would cause all sorts of problems.
-Reorganizing
+This data would cause all sorts of problems with the third step.
+How does the computer get the names?
+There are two options here:

+*
+*

 dirty data
 different formats